 Making cheese at home can be somewhat overwhelming at first.
 There are so many different types, styles, and variations of cheese to choose from, it's tough to decide where to begin.
+That's why it's important to have a breakdown of cheesemaking for beginners.

 For new cheesemakers, it helps to pick cheeses that are forgiving when it comes to temperature variation and time discrepancies.
-Your first cheese might not look just like the picture, but it will almost always taste delicous and fresh, and in making it you will have learned a few fundamental processes involved in cheesemaking.
+Your first cheese might not look just like the picture, but it will almost always taste delicious and fresh, and in making it you will have learned a few fundamental processes involved in cheesemaking.

 CULTURED SOFT CHEESES

-Fresh, unripened soft cheese is a good place to start, because it involves the basic processes of cheesemaking without getting too involved in more complicated steps like pressing and aging.
+Fresh, unripened soft cheese is a good place to start because it involves the basic processes of cheesemaking without getting too involved in more complicated steps like pressing and aging.
 There are a few different types of cheese that are easy for beginners.

 Acid cheeses are another good place for beginners to start, as these recipes generally involve only a few ingredients.
 These cheeses are made by combining heated milk with an acid such as lemon juice or vinegar to help the milk coagulate.
 If you attempt these cheeses you'll also need butter muslin to drain whey from the cheese to thicken its texture.